Luka-rs/Emulate-NFC-Tag/Raspberry_Pi_Preparation/README.md

 After activating the virtual environment, you can install necessary Python packages.

-### Deactivating the Virtual Environment:
+### Deactivating the Virtual Environment

-When you’re done working, you can deactivate the virtual environment by simply running:
+- When you’re done working, you can deactivate the virtual environment by simply running:
     ```bash
     deactivate